 The only downer is when switching between these lenses and seeing inconsistency between colour and exposure.
 The camera can also 'jump around' while the optical stabilisation kicks in, which looks a bit odd on screen.

 Zoom: Optical and digital

-The key lens to the Pro is the lens that offers 5x optical zoom - plus a 10x digital zoom, which pulls on the data from the other main camera to assist with software enhancing the zoom result.
+The key lens to the Pro is the one that offers 5x optical zoom - plus a 10x digital zoom, which pulls on the data from the other main camera to assist with software enhancing the zoom result.

-Beyond 5x zoom things need to be taken within the context of a phone camera proposition though.
+Beyond 5x zoom things from the P30 Pro need to be taken within the context of a phone camera proposition though.
 The 10x hybrid zoom is fine - it's clearly not 'lossless' as Huawei claims, you only need to look at the frames in full size to see this - but the level of detail that's decipherable in this mode is impressive, even if it lacks genuine bite and sharpness.

 You might think you've never really wanted to use such a zoom, but the moment you begin to see the possibilities it brings, it'll be hard to move on to a phone with a camera any less sophisticated.
 It's great for candid shots and great for seeing different composition options.

 You might think so many lenses would lead to confusion, but the P30 Pro is really easy to use.
 Selecting between wide, 1x, 3x, 5x and 10x is as simple as tapping the on-screen zoom circle icon (with a prompt as to what the current zoom is).
 If you're more a pinch-to-zoom operator then that's also possible, making those zoom levels between 1x and 5x easily achievable (and we must admit, we do miss the standard 3x optical zoom of the P20 Pro in that regard).